Dietary-Induced obese (DIO) mice and rats

-Our DIO mouse model is ready to use, therefore enabling a quick start to your study and a seamless transition from DIO induction phase to testing of novel treatments.
+Our DIO mouse model is ready to use, enabling a quick start to your study and a seamless transition from the DIO induction phase to the testing of novel treatments.

 Key features of our DIO mouse model are: